It's been three decades since the last passenger train ran between Finland and Sweden. But that looks like it's about to change

-Fans of slow travel might soon be able journey all the way from central Europe, through Sweden and Finland and ending up in Lapland.
+Fans of slow travel might soon be able to journey all the way from central Europe, through Sweden and Finland and ending up in Lapland.

 It is hoped a cross-border passenger train between the two countries will lead to long-distance travel from the south.
-This could be possible by 2023.